nicholaswmin/dyno/README.md

 ## Overview

-It repeatedly runs a *task* function, for a specified *duration*,
-across multiple threads.
+It loops a *task* function, for a given *duration*, across multiple threads.

-The test is succesful if it ends without creating a *cycle backlog*.
+A test is succesful if it ends without creating a *cycle backlog*.

 ```js
 // example